asaboor-gh/Vasp2Visual/README.md

 #C:\Program Files\WindowsPowerShell\Modules;
 #C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules
 ```
 - Running **Import-Module Vasp2Visual** in Powershell console will make all commands in this module available to use.
-If you want to make it permamanent, include this import command in your powershell profile by typying **your_editor $PROFILE**.
+If you want to make it permanent, include this import command in your powershell profile by typying **your_editor $PROFILE**.
 - Now run **Get-Module** command.
 This will show you that Vasp2Visual is ready and you can see list of commands.
 - You need vasprun.xml file to collect data.
-It is recommended that if you have **vasprun.xml** file from DOS calculations,put that file in a folder named **dos** or **DOS** in the root folder where vasprun.xml is present from a bandstructure calculation and *run plotting commands only in root folder* but run *Get-VaspProjection* in each folder in case of BandDOS composite plots.
+It is recommended that if you have **vasprun.xml** file from DOS calculations,put that file in a folder named **dos** or **DOS** in the root folder where vasprun.xml is present from a bandstructure calculation and *run plotting commands only in root folder* but run *Export-VaspRun* in each folder in case of BandDOS composite plots.
 ## Get-FunctionsWork
 - Watch [Vasp2Visual.mp4](Vasp2Visual.mp4) to know how to run the commands.